EV CHARGING GUIDE

 The level 1 charger is small and portable, so you can plug it into commonly found power point either at home or at the workplace.
 The power outlet you wish to plug into must be protected by a residual current device (RCD, safety switch) for protection against electric shock in fault conditions.
-These are best suited for people that drive very few kilometres or/and don't have access to power where they park their car at home.
+These are designed to be used as a backup charger and not really designed for everyday use.

 Charging times will vary from vehicle to vehicle due to contributing factors such as, the size of the vehicle's on-board charger and the size of the vehicle's battery to be charged.
 The kW level you select will have an effect on your charging times.

 One of the most important factors when purchasing a new vehicle is the running costs.
 The great news is the running costs for electric vehicles is significantly lower than petrol/diesel vehicles in fuel and servicing costs.